-The Company granted options to purchase 850,956 shares of common stock under the 2013 Plan during the six months ended June 30, 2019, the Company granted options to purchase 2,679,535 shares of common stock under the 2013 Plan, of which 1,644,715 were originally awarded between February 2019 and June 2019, subject to and conditioned upon the approval by its stockholders of an increase in the number of shares of common stock reserved for issuance under the 2013 Plan.
+The Company granted options to purchase 1,010,996 shares of common stock under the 2013 Plan during the nine months ended September 30, 2020.
+During the nine months ended September 30, 2019, the Company granted options to purchase 2,916,906 shares of common stock under the 2013 Plan, of which 1,644,715 were originally awarded between February 2019 and June 2019, subject to and conditioned upon the approval by its stockholders of an increase in the number of shares of common stock reserved for issuance under the 2013 Plan.
 Stock-based compensation expense was not recognized for these contingent stock option grants prior to the approval by the Company's stockholders of the increase in the number of shares of common stock reserved for issuance under the 2013 Plan, which occurred in June 2019.
 These options have an exercise price equal to the closing price of the Company's common stock on the applicable award date, and generally vest as to 25% of the underlying shares on the first anniversary of the award, with the balance of the options vesting monthly over the following three years.

-The Company also granted 131,848 restricted stock units (RSUs) during the three months ended June 30, 2020.
-These RSUs have a grant price equal to the closing price of the Company's common stock on the award date, and vest based only on service as to 25% of the underlying shares on the first anniversary of the award, with the balance of the RSUs vesting quarterly over the following three years.
+The Company also granted 2,846 and 134,694 restricted stock units (RSUs), respectively, during the three and nine months ended September 30, 2020.
+These RSUs have a grant price equal to the closing price of the Company's common stock on the award date, and vest based only on service as to 25% of the underlying shares on the first anniversary of the award, with the balance of the RSUs vesting quarterly over the following three years, except for 17,857 RSUs which vest in annual installments over a period of one to three years.